 Key Responsibilities Challenges Development Focus Electrical engineering Maintenance of the electrical distribution infrastructure: Effective and efficient distribution of electricity to ensure minimum losses and to comply with NRS 048 and 047 quality of supply requirements Demand side management.
 Provide a responsive customer service according to the NRS requirements.
 Financial and other resources of the municipality are utilized economically and transparently in terms of the stipulations of the MFMA.
 To ensure that Council comply with Electrical Supply License conditions, Electricity Act and the Occupational Health and Safety Act.
-Planning, management and spending of the capital and maintenance budget within prescribed timeframes.
 Increased vandalism Aging infrastructure Funds to upgrade the infrastructure.
 Shortage of personnel Ensuring a stable and cost- effective electricity supply Eskom's capacity constrains in the Langeberg Municipality supply area.
 The electricity supply industry is changing fast, with rapid reductions in the cost of renewable energy generation.
 There will be a different energy supply landscape in just a decade.
 Langeberg Municipalities needs to prepare for these changes.
-Training of technical personnel Development and implementing of a more effective maintenance program Development and implementing of demand side strategies.
-Development of an analysis system to determine the impact of embedded generation on the revenue.
+Development Focus Training of technical personnel Development and implementing of a more effective maintenance program Development and implementing of demand side strategies.
+Development of an analysis system to determine the impact of embedded generation on the revenue. '